Tristannn1337/Ivory/README.md

 ## 3. Ivory Parade - Tokenized Fund
-Facilitates tokenized staking by distilling the complexity of the Ivory Bazaar down into a single token that represents ownership over a pool of Ivory Ink validator bonds that are managed trustlessly by Agent Nodes who do nothing more than watch for opportunities to trigger parameterless Ivory Parade functions when it would result in a reward to the operator.
+Facilitates tokenized staking by distilling the complexity of the Ivory Bazaar down into a single token that represents ownership over a pool of Ivory Ink validator bonds that are managed trustlessly by Agent Nodes who are incentivised to watch for opportunities and trigger parameterless Ivory Parade functions.
 -   Purchases Ivory Ink validator bonds of varying quality ratings according to fund allocation settings and prioritizes bonds that distribute maturity dates evenly throughout time.
 -   Votes yes on bond renewals when liquidity isn't needed by token holders with outstanding redemption orders.
 -   Redeems bond balances back into the deposit pool when available.
 -   NAV is calculated by the implied value of the underlying bonds plus the deposit pool balance over the number of tokens issued.
 -   Minimal management fee regularly taken from fund profits to support and incentivize agent nodes.

-### Fund Allocation (WORK IN PROGRESS)
+### Fund Allocation (WORK IN PROGRESS) (SHOULD MAYBE BE DAO-DRIVEN?)
 -   60% A or A+ grade bonds
 -   30% B grade bonds
 -   10% C grade bonds